RemindUS/FreedomOP/README.md

 FreedomOP Post archives
 =========
 I, zD12, cannot keep up with the required maintance this project requires.
 I shall temporily resign from updating this project.
 Any, and all 'issues' created I cannot warranty, and are extemely unlikely to be added.
-Very sorry[/b]
+Very sorry

 --